Comparison of web hosting control panels: Free and open source control panels

+Systems listed on a light purple background are no longer in active development.

 Proprietary control panels

+Systems listed on a light purple background are no longer in active development.

 Remote access

 Some control panels allow shell (console) access to the underlying OS through a Java applet, requiring that the client-side computer use Java Virtual Machine software.
 Other control panels allow direct access using telnet or secure shell (SSH).

 Email management

 While all control panel software below supports multiple email accounts, the features they provide vary.